jdidion/atropos/doc/guide.rst

 it also applies when both occurrences of the adapter are *inexact* matches (that is, it has at least one indel or mismatch).
 However, if one match is exact, but the other is inexact, then the exact match wins, even if it is not the leftmost one!
-The reason for this behavior is that cutadapt searches for exact matches first and, to improve performance, skips the error-tolerant matching step if an exact match was found.
+The reason for this behavior is that atropos searches for exact matches first and, to improve performance, skips the error-tolerant matching step if an exact match was found.